CodingF0X/Reservation-App/README.md

 ## Summary
 Draftr Reservation System is a distributed microservices application built to handle property listings, user accounts, and reservations end-to-end.
 It consists of three main contexts (microservice groups): <br/>

-1.Eureka Server: A Spring Boot–based service registry that all other services use to find each other.
+1. Eureka Server: A Spring Boot–based service registry that all other services use to find each other.

-2.API Gateway: A NestJS gateway that routes incoming HTTP requests to the appropriate microservice, enforces authentication and circuit breaker pattern.
+2. API Gateway: A NestJS gateway that routes incoming HTTP requests to the appropriate microservice, enforces authentication and circuit breaker pattern.

-3.Draftr Microservices: A set of NestJS Microservices and that is: /
+3. Draftr Microservices: A set of NestJS Microservices and that is: <br/>
 - Auth
 - Property-Category
 - Reservations
 - Payments
-- Notifications
+- Notifications <br/>

 each running independently and communicating over TCP and HTTP protocols.

-*The primary goal of this application is to demonstrate key microservices and cloud-native concepts, such as:*
+**The primary goal of this application is to demonstrate key microservices and cloud-native concepts, such as:**

 - Service Discovery architectural pattern with Netflix Eureka